JerryCauser/tcp-exists/README.md

 - `<string>` : `'21,22,23,25,53,80,110,111,135,139,143,443,445,993,995,1723,3306,3389,5900,8080'`

+---

+### Notes

+#### Best timeout and chunkSize
+The best timeout usually is the ninth of the endpoint's size, but at least `100ms`.

+For example, better to pick timeout as `220ms` for a chunk of `2000` endpoints.

+Also, you can take into account latency to the endpoint.
+If your endpoint has latency `300ms` then better to pick timeout as `350ms` and chunkSize as `3100`.

+---

 ## P.S.

 There is better alternative of port scanner to use in shell written in rust [RustScan](https://github.com/RustScan/RustScan) (scans 65536 ports in **3s**)